 Close corporations may dissolve voluntarily much like other corporations.
 However, if a close corporation is in the process of dissolving, any shareholder may petition a governing court, in the appropriate jurisdiction, to oversee the dissolution proceeding.
 California Corporations Code §§ 1800, et seq. governs involuntary dissolution of close corporations and other corporate forms.
 In a close corporation, any shareholder may initiate involuntary dissolution proceedings by filing a verified complaint seeking dissolution with the governing court of the appropriate county.
 In fact, California Corporations Code § 1800(b)(5) provides a specific cause of action for dissolution.
 The shareholders in close corporations have the unique capacity to seek involuntary dissolution where it is necessary to protect the shareholders.

-Salar Atrizadeh, Esq., an attorney with the Law Offices of Salar Atrizadeh, is uniquely able to help close corporations throughout formation, operation, and in either voluntary or involuntary dissolution.
+Salar Atrizadeh, Esq. is uniquely able to help close corporations throughout formation, operation, and in voluntary or involuntary dissolutions.
 Mr. Atrizadeh is an experienced attorney, with extensive practice in business litigation and transactional matters.
 He has represented corporate clients in transactional matters, such as drafting corporate documents and business plans.
 Mr. Atrizadeh has also helped clients litigate matters throughout the course of their business operations.
-Our clients are able to benefit from Mr. Atrizadeh’s broad experiences, and bi-coastal offices in Los Angeles, California, and Washington D.C.